 Then over several months I did my exercises and lost weight, my back truly became stable at a much improved level.
 I realized that my neighbor’s prayers may not have instantly healed my back.

-But theprayers and year may have had an effect on me that enabled me me to lose 20 pounds; to do my exercises faithfully; and to be more careful with my back because of degenerative disc disease, scoliosis, and several old bulging discs in my lower back.
+But the prayers and the time of a year may have had an effect on me that enabled me me to lose 20 pounds; to do my exercises faithfully; and to be more careful with my back because of degenerative disc disease, scoliosis, and several old bulging discs in my lower back.

-After all I had tried for years to lose weight.
-The most I’ve lost was 5 pounds since my mid twenties.
+After all I the times I had tried to lose weight over the years, the most I’ve lost was 5 pounds since my mid twenties.
 Then I gained them right back in a few months, causing great discouragement and thoughts of “Why bother!”

 Many months after the blanket of prayer was given to me I saw Ms. S in the hall and we began to talk.
 I was thanking her for my prayer blanket again.
 Then she told me something I had forgotten.
 A year later from giving me the blanket, she told me she still prayed for me and my back every day.
 I felt something so wonderful.